MLB Logos: 30 Major League Baseball Team Logos and Names

 Oakland Athletics Logo

-Their triumphs on the field are nothing short of legendary, having clinched the World Series Championships nine times – a testament to their prowess, determination, and skill.
+Their victories on the field are legendary: they have won the World Series nine times – a testament to their skill, determination, and smarts.

-Their identity isn’t just limited to their illustrious achievements; it is also vividly reflected in their emblem.
-A nod to their nickname, the “Swingin’ A’s,” the team’s badge-style logo encapsulates this moniker with the letters “A’s” prominently displayed in a distinguished gothic-style font.
-Encircling this central design element, the full name “Oakland Athletics” is meticulously inscribed, reaffirming the team’s pride in their heritage and present-day home.
+The team’s iconic emblem reflects its nickname, “Swingin’ A’s,” with the letters “A’s” prominently displayed in Gothic script.
+Around this central design element, the full name “Oakland Athletics” is carefully inscribed, reaffirming the team’s pride in its history and current home.

 Toronto Blue Jays